lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       color: text-dark
     subtitle: 'Discovering Nature and Culture of the Tibetan Shangri-La '
     text: >+
-      Escape the city and discover the untamed wild beauty of Laojun Mountains.
-      Journey
+      Embark on an unforgettable

+      journey into Shangri-La's pristine wilderness!
+Discover breathtaking landscapes

-      through diverse ecosystems, from vibrant wetlands teeming with birdlife to
+      from vibrant wetlands to ancient forests, and immerse yourself in the rich

-      ancient forests echoing with local culture.
-Witness the majestic Yangtze

-      River's First Bend, immerse yourself in Naxi, Bai and Lisu minority traditions,

-      and learn about local nature conservation efforts.
-Hike to breathtaking alpine

-      meadows, experience a traditional bonfire dance, and taste pure Himalayan honey.

-      This immersive adventure offers an authentic connection with nature and culture

-      in a stunning corner of China.
+      cultures of Tibetan and Lisu minorities.
+Witness rare Yunnan Snub-nosed Monkeys in their

+      natural habitat, learn about biodiversity conservation with expert guides, and

+      experience authentic countryside life.
+Hike scenic trails, encounter unique

+      wildlife, and explore charming villages.
+Perfect for families and adult groups

+      alike, this ecotour offers a unique blend of adventure, culture, and nature,

+      creating lasting memories and supporting sustainable tourism.

       *   Duration: Two Days

-      *   Location: Laojun Mountains UNESCO Natural Heritage Site
+      *   Location: Shangri-La Yunnan Snub-nosed Monkey National Park

       *   Activity Level: Moderate

-      *   Altitudes: 2400 - 3100 m
+      *   Altitudes: 1800 - 2800 m

       *   Hiking Distance: no more than 8-9 km per day

-      *   Price: **from** **USD458.00 to USD313.00 Per Person** (based on group sizes of 2 and 6 people)
+      *   Price: **from** **USD469.00 to USD340.00 Per Person\***

+      \*Based on group sizes of 2 and 6 people.
+Please [Contact Us](/contact-us) for an exact quote.

     actions:
       - type: Button